| Accessories |

 - High Visibility Controls: The OptimaX Joystick features large brightly coloured high-contrast buttons and control handles which act as visual aids to assist users who have vision or comprehension difficulties.

-- Assisted Access Buttons: All buttons are mounted sub-flush to prevent accidental activation.
+- Assisted Access Buttons: All buttons are recessed into the housing to prevent accidental activation.
 This positioning also serves as an aid to guide fingers directly to the buttons.
 This feature, combined with the wide positioning between buttons, greatly reduces the potential for accidental activation.

 - Large Footprint for Maximum Stability: All Pretorian products are designed to ensure stability.
 The large footprint of the housing ensures that the devices are not easily knocked off of the surface on which they are situated.